jerdog/streamlining-devex-revealhugo/content/_index.md

 {{< slide background-image="/images/slides/24-achieving-standards.jpeg" background-opacity="0.5" >}}

 ### Achieving Standardized Workflows

+<p class="fragment"><strong>Argo & Flux:</strong> encourage standardized templates/definitions</p>
-#### Argo and Flux in Action
+<p class="fragment"><strong>Argo and Flux Integrations:</strong> </p>

-- Encourage use of standardized pipeline templates / definitions
-- Templates standardize CI/CD stages and reusable for consistency
+<p class="fragment"><strong>Documentation and Training:</strong> </p>
+<p class="fragment"><strong>Continuous Improvement:</strong> </p>

 {{% note %}}
-By leveraging tools like Argo and Flux, organizations can establish and maintain standardized workflows, ensuring that CI/CD practices are consistent, repeatable, and adaptable to a variety of projects.
-This promotes a streamlined and efficient development process, enhancing Developer Experience and software delivery.

 **Templates and Definitions (3 minutes):**
 - Organizations using both Argo and Flux can establish standardized pipeline templates and definitions.
 - These templates can specify standard CI/CD stages, such as building, testing, and deploying, and can be reused across projects, ensuring consistency.
-{{% /note %}}

----

-{{< slide background-image="/images/slides/25-achieving-standard-integration.jpeg" background-opacity="0.5" >}}

-### Achieving Standardized Workflows
-#### Argo and Flux Integration
+- Encourage use of standardized pipeline templates / definitions
+- Templates standardize CI/CD stages and reusable for consistencyBy leveraging tools like Argo and Flux, organizations can establish and maintain standardized workflows, ensuring that CI/CD practices are consistent, repeatable, and adaptable to a variety of projects.
+This promotes a streamlined and efficient development process, enhancing Developer Experience and software delivery.
+**Integration (2 minutes):**
 - Integration with VCS & CI/CD tools ensures configs maintained and accessible to all

-{{% note %}}
-**Integration (2 minutes):**
 - Integrating Argo and Flux with version control systems and other CI/CD tools ensures that standardized configurations are maintained as code and are accessible to development teams.
-{{% /note %}}

----

-{{< slide background-image="/images/slides/26-achieving-standard-docs.jpeg" background-opacity="0.5" >}}

-### Achieving Standardized Workflows
-#### Documentation and Training
+**Documentation and Training (3 minutes):**
 - Comprehensive docs and training essential to standardizing workflows
 - Should be applicable to the processes in use by the organization

-{{% note %}}
-**Documentation and Training (3 minutes):**
 - Organizations should provide comprehensive documentation and training on how to use standardized workflows with Argo and Flux.
 - Training sessions can help developers understand how to apply standardized practices effectively.
-{{% /note %}}

----

-{{< slide background-image="/images/slides/27-achieving-continuous-improvement.jpeg" background-opacity="0.5" >}}

-### Achieving Standardized Workflows
-#### Continuous Improvement
+**Continuous Improvement (2 minutes):**
 - Foster culture by regularly reviewing and updating workflows
 - Encourage developers to provide feedback and suggest improvements

-{{% note %}}
-**Continuous Improvement (2 minutes):**
-   - Foster a culture of continuous improvement by regularly reviewing and updating standardized workflows.
+-    - Foster a culture of continuous improvement by regularly reviewing and updating standardized workflows.
    - Encourage developers to provide feedback and suggest improvements to ensure standardized practices remain relevant and practical.
 {{% /note %}}